EirikReiestad/XAI/readme.md

 __Note__: GUI loads the models from WandB, so WandB is required.

+Because I am lazy, there is no labels.
+The left figure represents the seeker (agent 0) and the right figure represents the hider (agent 1).

 #### Run the environment generator
 `poetry run python utils`